Money Mertz

 Robbie Mertz was a toddler when the Pittsburgh Riverhounds were founded, but the Upper St. Clair graduate has grown up, and he fittingly scored the only goal his team would need in a 1-0 victory over Rhode Island FC on Saturday at Highmark Stadium in the USL Championship Eastern Conference Final.

-Mertz’s tally in the first 10 minutes of the second half, and the strong play in net by keeper Eric Dick helped propel Pittsburgh to its first league final in the 26-year history of the club.
+Mertz’s tally in the first 10 minutes of the second half and the strong play in net by keeper Eric Dick helped propel Pittsburgh to its first league final in the 26-year history of the club.

 The Riverhounds, who hosted three playoff matches en route to the league final, will travel to face FC Tulsa in the USL Championship Final this Saturday for a noon kickoff.
 The match will be broadcast on CBS.